uoftweb/constitution/README.md

 ## Name

-The official name of this recognized student group is `Uniersity of Toronto Web Development Club`.
+The official name of this recognized student group is `University of Toronto Web Development Club`.

 The acronym(s) or abbreviation(s) of this group are: